mdaskalov/homebridge-dreambox/README.md

 Dreambox devices will be published as external accessory in orderd to be visible even if another plugin on the same homebridge instance has published TV-Appliances.
 Please add all devices manually in the Home app using the setup code written in log.

 The plugin adds a dreambox remote in the control center.
 The play/pause button is used to show the menu.
-The volume buttons control the dreambox volume.
+The physical volume buttons control the dreambox volume.

 # References